zacjones93/awesomecheatsheets/README.md

 Link to the repository from `/content/index.md`.

-Final step is to add force collapse.
+Final step is to add `force collapse`.
 Go into `config.js` and add the name of your folder inside `collapsedNav`.

 ```
 "collapsedNav": [